 In March, 2013, Ms.Sternberg sang the live music to the screening of the 1923-silent film "The Hunchback of Notre Dame" at the American Film Institute in Maryland, composed by the great Gabriel Thibaudeau and arranged for soprano, theatre organ, and violin.

 She has appeared as soloist with the Fairfax Symphony, and on the Kennedy Center concert stage in Der Rosenkavalier with Renee Fleming in March, 2014.
 Recently, she was the Mozart Requiem soprano soloist with Cantate Chamber Singers.
-Her first full-length CD, The Avian Project, features new music written for Soprano and will be released in 2015.
+Her first full-length CD, Birds of Love and Prey, features new music written for Soprano and has been released by the Naxos label in February, 2020.

 Ms.Sternberg's teachers include Bonnie Kunkel, Maureen Budway (Duquesne University), Linda Mabbs (University of Maryland), and James MacDonald (University of Maryland); and has coached with Robert Shafer, Evelyn Lear, Robert Baker, and Tom Caruso.